What Are Fly Eliminators?

 What Is The Best Method For Releasing Fly Eliminators?

 Our fly parasites are shipped as parasitized pupae in a wood chip medium and are dispersed by releasing a small handful near breeding sites (listed above).
 To release, scratch a 1-inch hole in the ground with your boot heel, drop in a small handful of sawdust and pupae, and cover them with straw or dirt to protect them against wind, birds, ants and pesticides.
 The amount of parasites to release depends upon the size of the "hot spot".
 Use as small as a teaspoon or as large an amount as a handful.
-These parasites travel 30 to 50 meters in search of visible fly larvae and pupae.
+These parasites travel 90-150 feet in search of visible fly larvae and pupae.

 Apply to as many hot spots as possible, concentrating heavily on obvious fly-breeding areas.
 Repeat this release method in slightly different spots on subsequent applications.
 In this way, new cultures of parasites will be evenly distributed throughout the fly season.

 DO NOT place the parasitized pupae in standing pools of water or in the center of manure piles.
 Apply them around the perimeters of those areas.

 What Do I Do With Fly Eliminators Upon Receipt?

 Store them at room temperature (approximately 70 80 degrees F) until they begin to hatch.
 DO NOT leave insect shipments in direct sunlight or areas of intense heat.
 If needed they can be stored at 42 degrees F in a refrigerator for 3 - 5 days.

 SPRING AND WINTER: Maintain parasites at 80°F to ensure proper hatching.
 Temperatures below 80°F slow the process.